arunpravin125/ConnectHub/GITHUB_DESCRIPTION.md

 ## Short Description (for GitHub repo)

 ```
-🎙️ A modern social media platform with real-time audio spaces, stories, posts, and chat.
+🎙️ ConnectHub - A modern social media platform with real-time audio spaces, stories, posts, and chat.
 Built with React, Node.js, MongoDB, and WebRTC.
 ```

 ## Topics/Tags (for GitHub)